hunoz/raspberry-pi-dev-env/README.md

 * Syncthing configured to serve code-server workspace (`/workspace`, can be changed by specifying -w option), accessible at http://127.0.0.1:8384

 # Usage
 This package must be used in a debian environment (preferrably on a Raspberry Pi to ensure build consistency).
 To understand the available options, run `./build.sh -h` to see the options.
 Either `-p` (publickey) or `-s` (password) must be specified.
+By default, password auth over SSH is disabled, specify the `-o` option to allow password auth for SSH.

 All files in `stage2/04-dev-env-setup/files` are copied into `/sloop` in the image, so if you have any custom files that you need to reference in a config, such as SSL certificates for code-server, reference them in `/sloop`.